Michigan DUI Lawyers

 What Are the Driver’s License Restrictions After a Michigan DUI Conviction?

 Michigan law is very clear on driver’s license restrictions required once you have been convicted of operating a motor vehicle under the influence of alcohol or Class 1 narcotics.
 Every conviction does carry a mandatory loss of driving privileges.
-However, it is possible to receive a restricted license which will allow you to drive back and forth to work.
+However, it is possible to receive a restricted driver’s license which will allow you to drive back and forth to work.

-A first offense will result in the suspension of your license for a minimum of 30 days, with restricted driving privileges for even longer.
-When you retain Friedman Law Firm to defend your OWI (operating while intoxicated) charge, we will negotiate with the prosecution to reduce your suspension of license to a restricted license.
+A first offense will result in the suspension of your driver’s license for a minimum of 30 days, with restricted driving privileges for even longer.
+When you retain Friedman Law Firm to defend your OWI (operating while intoxicated) charge, we will negotiate with the prosecution to reduce your suspension of license to a restricted driver’s license.
 This means you would still be licensed to drive your car to work, a clear advantage over full suspension.

-If you are under the legal drinking age of 21 and are convicted of driving under the influence, you can expect your driver’s license to be suspended for 30 days as a result of Zero Tolerance Laws.
+If you are under the legal drinking age of 21 and are convicted of driving under the influence, you can expect your Michigan driver’s license to be suspended for 30 days as a result of Zero Tolerance Laws.

 There are no guarantees in the legal system.
 Michigan drunk driving laws are serious and convictions do carry consequences due to the obvious safety hazards of driving under the influence of intoxicating substances.
 The Friedman Law Firm is well-versed in the law and can work on your behalf to help you retain your driving privileges.
-Our experience and reputation in the courts of Michigan give you the best possibility of your desired outcome, including the retention of your driver’s license.
+Our experience and reputation in the courts of Michigan give you the best possibility of your desired outcome, including the retention of your Michigan driver’s license.
 While restrictions to driving will apply, they can also allow you to retain your employment as you work through the consequences of the conviction.

-Our Royal Oak DUI Lawyers Can Help
+Our Michigan DUI Attorneys In Royal Oak Can Help